missionpinball/mpf-docs/game_logic/logic_blocks/accruals.rst

 Note that you can have two logic blocks with the same events at the same time, and MPF will track the state of each logic block separately.
-So in the above config with those two logic blocks, if the events were posted:

-event2, event3, event4, then event5 were posted, that would complete logic block 2,
-then later if event1 was posted, that would complete logic block 1.
+So in the above config with those two logic blocks, if the events were posted in the order event2, event3, event4, then event5, that would complete logic block 2.
+Then later if event1 was posted, that would complete logic block 1.

 player_variable:
 ~~~~~~~~~~~~~~~~